nathanejohnson/process-exporter/README.md

 Some apps are impractical to instrument directly, either because you don't control the code or they're written in a language that isn't easy to instrument with Prometheus.
-We must instead resort to mining /proc.
+We must instead resort to mining sysctl or /proc.

 ## Installation